Stay-at-home parent reviewing credit report on laptop at home kitchen table

 The most common obstacle is impatience.
 Score movement is front-loaded: the biggest jumps happen in months 3–6 as payment history accumulates.
 After that, improvement slows as the scoring model waits for account seasoning.
 Parents who abandon the process at month four typically miss the second wave of gains between months 8–12.

 Managing household finances as a couple can also affect credit outcomes.
-Our resource on how couples with one income are covering major expenses in 2026 covers the financial structure decisions that affect both partners’ credit trajectories.
+Our resource on how couples with one income are covering major expenses covers the financial structure decisions that affect both partners’ credit trajectories.
 And for parents managing shared debt obligations, understanding how debt-to-income ratio affects loan applications is essential before applying for any new credit.

-Key Takeaway: A disciplined 12-month plan using authorized user status, a secured card, and a credit-builder loan can move a stay-at-home parent from no score to a FICO score of 650–700, potentially reducing auto loan APRs by 3–5% according to FICO’s published score range benchmarks.
+A disciplined 12-month plan using authorized user status, a secured card, and a credit-builder loan can move a stay-at-home parent from no score to a FICO score of 650–700, potentially reducing auto loan APRs by 3–5% according to FICO’s published score range benchmarks.
 Consistency in months 8–12 is where most borrowers abandon the process prematurely.

 Frequently Asked Questions